≡ Menu

 Osteoarthritis in Dogs… Symptoms, expectations and costs!

-And your fur baby can catch it too!
+Osteoarthritis is not expressly a human condition; your fur baby can also catch it!
 Osteoarthritis (or OA) in dogs and cats is a fairly common disease that predominantly affects older animals.
 Sometimes just called by the shortened name of Arthritis and occasionally known as Degenerative Joint disease; this horrible disease will leave your poor pooch in pain and can ultimately lead to lameness.

 Osteoarthritis is particularly…

-So, what is Osteoarthritis in Dogs and how does it happen?
+So, what is Osteoarthritis in Dogs?

 Canine Osteoarthritis (because both cats and humans can have this disease) occurs when pain and inflammation of the joint cause your pup to suffer.
-This pain can happen for many reasons; be it:
+This pain can happen for many reasons, be it:

 • An infection,